Higher dimensional generalizations of the Thompson groups via higher rank graphs: Background definitions

 \begin{lemma} Let $S$ be an inverse semigroup: \begin{enumerate} \item The congruence $\rho$ is idempotent-pure if and only if $\rho \, \subseteq \, \sim$. \item The homomorphism $\theta \colon S \rightarrow T$ is idempotent-pure if and only if $\theta (a) \sim \theta (b)$ implies that $a \sim b$. \end{enumerate} \end{lemma}

-If $(X,\tau)$ is a topological space, then the set $I(X,\tau)$ of all homeomorphisms between the open subsets of $X$ is an inverse monoid.
-The elements of $I(X,\tau)$ are called {\em partial homeomorphisms}.
-If $\tau$ is the discrete topology we just write $I(X)$ instead of $I(X,\tau)$ and call it the {\em symmetric inverse monoid} on $X$.
-If $A$ is a subset of $X$ then the identity function defined on $A$ is denoted by $1_{A}$.

-One way, of course, to construct a group from an inverse monoid is to consider its group of units.
-We now consider an alternative approach.
+One way, of course, to construct a group from an inverse monoid is to consider its group of units but there is an alternative approach that will be important to this paper.
 Let $S$ be an inverse semigroup.
 There is a congruence $\sigma$ defined on $S$ such that $S/\sigma$ is a group and if $\rho$ is any congruence on $S$ such that $S/\rho$ is a group then $\sigma \subseteq \rho$.
 Thus $\sigma$ is the {\em minimum group congruence}.
 In fact, $s \, \sigma \, t$ if and only if there exists $z \leq s,t$.
 See \cite[Section 2.4]{Lawson1998}.
 The following was proved as \cite[Theorem 2.4.6]{Lawson1998}.

 \begin{proposition} Let $S$ be an inverse semigroup.
 Then $S$ is $E$-unitary if and only if $\sigma \, = \, \sim$. \end{proposition}

 The following is well-known and easy to check.

 \begin{lemma} Let $S$ be an $E$-unitary inverse semigroup.
 Then for $a,b \in S$ we have $a \sim b$ if and only if $ab^{-1}b = ba^{-1}a$. \end{lemma}